Graph Neural Networks in Recommender Systems: A Survey

-Applying the aggregation and update operations layer by layer generates the representations of nodes for each depth of GNN.
-The overall representations of users and items are required for the final prediction task.
-Some works~\cite{van2018graph,ying2018graph,zhang2019star,li2019hierarchical,tan2020learning,wang2020disenhan} use the node vector in the last layer of GNN as the final representation, i.e., $\textbf{h}_u^*=\textbf{h}_u^{(L)}$.
+A mainstream approach is to use the node vector in the last layer as the final representation, \emph{i.e.}, $\textbf{h}_u^*=\textbf{h}_u^{(L)}$~\cite{van2018graph,ying2018graph,zhang2019star,li2019hierarchical,tan2020learning,wang2020disenhan}.
 However, the representations obtained in different layers emphasize the messages passed over different connections~\cite{wang2019neural}.
 Specifically, the representations in the lower layer reflect the individual feature more while those in the higher layer reflect the neighbor feature more.
-To take advantage of the connections expressed by the output of different layers, recent studies employ different methods for representation integration. \begin{itemize} \item Concatenation is one of the most widely adopted strategies~\cite{zheng2018spectral,wang2019neural,zhang2019inductive,chen2020revisiting,jin2020multi}, i.e., $ \textbf{h}_u^*=\textbf{h}_u^{(0)}\oplus \textbf{h}_u^{(1)}\oplus\cdots\oplus \textbf{h}_u^{(L)}$. \item Some works employ mean-pooling operation~\cite{liu2020deoscillated}, i.e., $\textbf{h}_u^*=\frac{1}{L+1}\sum_{l=0}^{L}\mathbf{h}_u^{(l)}$. \item Some integrate the representations of all layers with sum-pooling~\cite{wang2020disentangled}, i.e., $\textbf{h}_u^*=\sum_{l=0}^{L}\textbf{h}_u^{(l)}$. \item Either mean-pooling or sum-pooling integration treats the representations from different layers equally.
-Some integrate the representations of all layers with the layer-wise weighted-pooling~\cite{he2020lightgcn,he2020lightgcn,wu2020graph}, i.e., $\textbf{h}_u^*=\frac{1}{L+1}\sum_{l=0}^{L}\alpha^{(l)}\textbf{h}_u^{(l)}$. \end{itemize} Note that both mean-pooling and sum-pooling can be seen as two special cases of layer-wise weighted pooling.
-The information propagation is realized by stacking multiple GNN layers, which helps to capture the long-range dependencies, and enhance the node representations with sufficient neighborhood information.
-However, stacking too many layers will also lead to oversmoothing issue.
-As a result. some recent works~\cite{spinelli2020adaptive,liu2020towards} have been proposed to adaptively balance this trade-off.
+To take advantage of the connections expressed by the output of different layers, recent studies employ different methods to integrate the messages from different layers.

+where $\alpha^{(l)}$ is a learnable parameter.
+Note that mean-pooling and sum-pooling can be seen as two special cases of weighted pooling.
+Compared to mean-pooling and sum-pooling, weighted pooling allows more flexibility to differentiate the contribution of different layers.
+Among these four methods, the former three all belong to linear operation, and only concatenation operation preserves information from all layers.